rjoberon/cod/_posts/2025-07-02-companies-locations-dates-and-people.md

 ---
-title: Companies, Locations, and People
+title: Companies, Locations, Dates, and People
 description: What "CIS" means and which people and companies were involved
 ---